-- Assessment
+- " Assessment

-- Care Coordination
+- " Care Coordination

-- Counseling (individual and group)
+- " Counseling (individual and group)

 - Family Therapy

-- Medication Services
+- " Medication Services

-- Patient Education, which is education for the beneficiary on addiction, treatment, recovery and associated health risks.
+- " Patient Education, which is education for the member on addiction, treatment, recovery and associated health risks.

 - Prescribing and monitoring MAT for AUD and Other Non-Opioid Substance Use Disorders, which consists of prescribing, administering, dispensing, ordering, monitoring, and/or managing the medications used for MAT services for AUD and Other Non-Opioid Substance Use Disorders

-- Recovery Services
+- " Recovery Services

-- SUD Crisis Intervention Services
+- " SUD Crisis Intervention Services

-- Withdrawal Management Services
+- " Withdrawal Management Services

-4.1.11 Medications for Addiction Treatment - Medications: BHIN 24-001
+4.1.12 Medications for Addiction Treatment - Medications: BHIN 24-001

-As described in BHIN 24-00124-001, DMC-ODS counties shall ensure that all DMC-ODS providers, at all levels of care, demonstrate that they either directly offer or have an effective referral mechanism to the most clinically appropriate MAT services for beneficiaries with SUD diagnoses that are treatable with medications or biological products.
+As described in BHIN 24-001, DMC-ODS counties shall ensure that all DMC-ODS providers, at all levels of care, demonstrate that they either directly offer or have an effective referral mechanism to the most clinically appropriate MAT services for members with SUD diagnoses that are treatable with medications or biological products.